 mail.authentication = "plain"

 end #With this, all necessary configurations as desired, have been set.

 There are several other options that can be set in the Generator, which is a tool to set up the backups faster.

-Step 3: Next, we have to check if the configuration we set, is right.
-This has to be done prior to running our configuration.
+Next, we have to check if the configuration we set, is right.
+This is to be done prior to running our configuration.

-$ backup check #This checks the configuration that has been set.
+$ backup check #This check the configuration is set.

 If it is right, following is the display message: